 The nature of the distribution of price fluctuations in financial time series is a long standing open problem in finance which dates back to the turn of the century.
-In 1900, Bachelier proposed the first model for the stochastic process of returns-an uncorrelated random walk with independent, identically Gaussian distributed (i.i.d) random variables [1].
-This model is natural if one considers the return over a time scale Δt to be the result of a large number of independent "shocks", which then lead by the central limit theorem to a Gaussian distribution of returns [1].
-However, empirical studies [4,19,20] show that the distribution of returns has pronounced tails in striking contrast to that of a Gaussian.
-Despite this empirical fact, the Gaussian assumption for the distribution of returns is widely used in theoretical finance because of the simplifications it provides in analytical calculation; indeed, it is one of the assumptions used in the classic Black-Scholes option pricing formula [31].
+In 1900, Bachelier proposed the first model for the stochastic process of returns an uncorrelated random walk with independent, identically Gaussian distributed (i.i.d) random variables [1].
+This model is natural if one considers the return over a time scale $\Delta t$ to be the result of many independent "shocks", which then lead by the central limit theorem to a Gaussian distribution of returns [1].
+However, empirical studies [4,18,19] show that the distribution of returns has pronounced tails in striking contrast to that of a Gaussian.
+Despite this empirical fact, the Gaussian assumption for the distribution of returns is widely used in theoretical finance because of the simplifications it provides in analytical calculation; indeed, it is one of the assumptions used in the classic Black-Scholes option pricing formula [30].

-In his pioneering analysis of cotton prices, Mandelbrot observed that in addition to being non-Gaussian, the process of returns shows another interesting property: "time scaling" - that is, the distributions of returns for various choices of Δt , ranging from 1 day up to 1 month have similar functional forms [4].
+In his pioneering analysis of cotton prices, Mandelbrot observed that in addition to being non-Gaussian, the process of returns shows another interesting property: "time scaling" - that is, the distributions of returns for various choices of $\Delta t$ , ranging from 1 day up to 1 month have similar functional forms [4].
 Motivated by (i) pronounced tails, and (ii) a stable functional form for different time scales, Mandelbrot [4] proposed that the distribution of returns is consistent with a Lévy stable distribution [2,3].

 Conclusive results on the distribution of returns are difficult to obtain, and require a large amount of data to study the rare events that give rise to the tails.
 More recently, the availability of high frequency data on financial market indices, and the advent of improved computing capabilities, has facilitated the probing of the asymptotic behavior of the distribution.
-For example, Mantegna and Stanley [19] analyzed approximately 1 million records of the S&P 500 index.
+For example, Mantegna and Stanley [18] analyzed approximately 1 million records of the S&P 500 index.
 They report that the central part of the distribution of S&P 500 returns appears to be well fit by a Lévy distribution, but the asymptotic behavior of the distribution of returns shows faster decay than predicted by a Lévy distribution.
 Hence, Ref.
-[19] proposed a truncated Lévy distribution-a Lévy distribution in the central part followed by an approximately exponential truncation-as a model for the distribution of returns.
-The exponential truncation ensures the existence of a finite second moment, and hence the truncated Lévy distribution is not a stable distribution [33,34].
-The truncated Lévy process with i.i.d. random variables has slow convergence to Gaussian behavior due to the Lévy distribution in the center, which could explain the observed time scaling for a considerable range of time scales [19].
+[18] proposed a truncated Lévy distribution-a Lévy distribution in the central part followed by an approximately exponential truncation-as a model for the distribution of returns.
+The exponential truncation ensures the existence of a finite second moment, and hence the truncated Lévy distribution is not a stable distribution [32,33].
+The truncated Lévy process with i.i.d. random variables has slow convergence to Gaussian behavior due to the Lévy distribution in the center, which could explain the observed time scaling for a considerable range of time scales [18].

-Recent studies [35,36] on considerably larger time series using larger databases show quite different asymptotic behavior for the distribution of returns.
-Our recent work [35] analyzed three different data bases covering securities from the three major US stock markets.
+Recent studies [34,35] on considerably larger time series using larger databases show quite different asymptotic behavior for the distribution of returns.
+Our recent work [34] analyzed three different data bases covering securities from the three major US stock markets.
 In total, we analyzed approximately 40 million records of stock prices sampled at 5 min intervals for the 1000 leading US stocks for the 2-year period 1994-95 and 35 million daily records for 16,000 US stocks for the 35-year period 1962-96.
-We study the probability distribution of returns (Fig. 3(a,b,c)) for individual stocks over a time interval Δt , where Δt varies approximately over a factor of 10^4 -from 1 min up to more than 1 month.
-We also conduct a parallel study of the S&P 500 index.
+We study the probability distribution of returns (Fig. 2(a,b,c)) for individual stocks over a time interval $\Delta t$ , where $\Delta t$ varies approximately over a